The primary functions of the Community Relations Department are:

-Information Clearinghouse—Each day, department staff answer numerous calls, emails, and letters from parents, taxpayers, employees, potential district residents, businesses, and others seeking information about RRISD.
+Information Clearinghouse—Each day, department staff answer numerous calls, emails, and letters from parents, taxpayers, employees, potential district residents, businesses, and others seeking information about Round Rock ISD.

 Employee Service Program —Employees with 20, 25, and 30 years of service and retirees are honored.

-Teacher Excellence Awards —Campus and District Teachers of the Year are honored, along with teachers who have received state or national recognition.
+Teacher Excellence Awards —Campus and District Teachers of the Year are honored.

 Email: Community Relations